CTP: The CTP Submission and Review Process

 If program staff have questions about the status of their application, they should first check with the college/university financial aid office.
 FSA will communicate with the Financial Aid office and NOT the program staff.
 If the Financial Aid office does not have any information, follow up with the Federal Financial Aid School Participation Team (SPT) for the local area.
 If they are not able to assist, contact Lindsay Wertenberger at Federal Student Aid.
 Her email is Lindsay.Wertenberger@ed.gov

 DID YOU KNOW?
-Once the application to become a CTP is approved, students with ID can receive aid for that semester, even if the semester is in progress.
+Once the application to become a CTP program is approved, students with ID can receive aid for that semester, even if the semester is in progress.
 Once you are actively applying, let students know so they can complete a FAFSA and be ready when you are!